joshuamkite/cdk-typescript-aws-autoscaling-group/README.md

   - [Useful commands](#useful-commands)

 This project is an AWS CDK (Cloud Development Kit) stack written in TypeScript that deploys an AutoScaling group, load balancer, and optionally a Route53 DNS record.
+Serves 'Hello World' webpage.
 It uses environment variables for configuration and requires manual setup for account-specific details.

 ## Prerequisites